microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Microsoft.Graph.Security.md

 The location provides a URL that will return a Add to review set operation.

 ### [Clear-MgSecurityCaseEdiscoveryCaseSearchData](Clear-MgSecurityCaseEdiscoveryCaseSearchData.md)
-Permanently delete Microsoft Teams messages contained in a eDiscovery search.
+Delete Microsoft Teams messages contained in a eDiscovery search.
 You can collect and purge the following categories of Teams content:\n- **Teams 1:1 chats** - Chat messages, posts, and attachments shared in a Teams conversation between two people.
 Teams 1:1 chats are also called *conversations*.\n- **Teams group chats** - Chat messages, posts, and attachments shared in a Teams conversation between three or more people.
 Also called *1:N* chats or *group conversations*.\n- **Teams channels** - Chat messages, posts, replies, and attachments shared in a standard Teams channel.\n- **Private channels** - Message posts, replies, and attachments shared in a private Teams channel.\n- **Shared channels** - Message posts, replies, and attachments shared in a shared Teams channel.